Nicktella/stocknova/README.md

 🌟 Overview
 StockNova Nuclear Edition is a cutting-edge financial trading platform that combines real-time market data with AI-powered analytics.
 Built with a futuristic "nuclear" theme, it provides traders with an immersive experience featuring live stock prices, AI trading recommendations, and comprehensive market analysis.

+⚠️ SIMULATOR ONLY — This is a demo trading platform with simulated data.
+No real money or trades involved.

 🎯 Key Highlights

 Real-time WebSocket updates every 2 seconds